This topic describes how to select a cost-effective billing method.

 - CostSQL: This tool is suitable for the pay-as-you-go billing method.

 - You can run the cost sql command to estimate the cost of an SQL job before you execute the SQL job in a production environment.
-For more information, see Cost SQL.
+For more information, see Cost estimation.

 - If you use IntelliJ IDEA, you can submit SQL scripts for automatic cost estimation.
-For more information, see Develop an SQL script.
+For more information, see Develop and submit an SQL script.

 - If you use DataWorks, you can also estimate costs.